 TYPES OF STALKERS (Thank you to the NCVC for these definitions)

-Simple Obsessional: most common type of stalker, usually male, a former boss, ex-spouse, ex-lover, who begins stalking after relationship ends or there is a perception of mistreatment.
+Simple Obsessional: most common type of stalker, usually male, a former boss, ex-spouse, ex-lover, who begins stalking after the relationship ends or there is a perception of mistreatment.

 Legal Definition of Stalking in New York State and the Penal Codes: www.stalkmenot.org/nylaw.html